nothirst/TICoreDataSync/README.markdown

 ##How it Works

-When your primary managed object context (an instance of [`TICDSSynchronizedManagedObjectContext`](http://timisted.github.com/TICoreDataSync/reference/html/Classes/TICDSSynchronizedManagedObjectContext.html)) saves, the framework jumps into action, performing the following tasks:
+When your primary managed object context saves, the framework jumps into action, performing the following tasks:

 1. Sync Change objects ([`TICDSSyncChange`](http://timisted.github.com/TICoreDataSync/reference/html/Classes/TICDSSyncChange.html)) are created for every change to any modified object: insertion, deletion, attribute changes and relationship changes.
 This is handled by the [`TICDSSynchronizedManagedObject`](http://timisted.github.com/TICoreDataSync/reference/html/Classes/TICDSSynchronizedManagedObject.html) class.